 Sheila Williams graduated in 1990 with a Bachelor of Medical Rehabilitation – Physical Therapy and has worked as a physiotherapist in both hospital and private practice settings.
 Sheila has a special interest in acupuncture and is the Director of Education and a Faculty Member for Acupuncture Canada.
-Sheila is the current President of the Manitoba Physiotherapy Association and is also the clinic owner.
+Sheila is the past President of the Manitoba Physiotherapy Association and is also the clinic owner.
 She is very pleased to continue the practice that Stephen has built, grown, and nurtured over the years.

 Kim graduated from the University of Manitoba with a Bachelor of Medical Rehabilitation – Physical Therapy in 1990.
 She received her Diploma of Manipulative Physiotherapy from the Canadian Physiotherapy Association, Orthopedic Division in 2004.

 Kim began her career working in a hospital setting, but then switched over to private practice physiotherapy.
 The bulk of her treatment expertise lies in the area of manual therapy, which includes mobilization and manipulation of the muscles and joints of the body.
 She also utilizes acupuncture and dry needling as adjuncts to her treatments.
 Kim is currently an examiner with the Canadian Alliance of Physiotherapy Regulators and committee member of the Clinical Test Development group.

 A keen interest in anatomy and physiology lead Pam to complete a degree in Physical Education at the University of Manitoba, and later a Bachelor of Medical Rehabilitation – Physical Therapy in 2002.
 Pam is a certified yoga instructor and is excited to incorporate this in her practice.
 She enjoys working with people of all ages and abilities and strives to help them achieve optimal health through manual therapy, exercise and education.